 Lead Independent Director, Chair of the Governance Committee and member of the Compensation Committee

 Mr. Coleman was Senior Advisor, Major League Baseball, from 1999 through 2005.
 Previously, he was Chairman of Arena Co., a subsidiary of Yankees/Nets, until September 2002.
 Before that, he was President of the National League of Professional Baseball Clubs from 1994 to 1999, having previously served since 1992 as Executive Director, Market Development of Major League Baseball.
-Mr. Coleman also serves as a director of Santander Consumer USA Holdings Inc., a full-service consumer finance company focused on vehicle finance and third-party servicing, and a director and member of the Compensation and Nominating and Governance Committees of Electronic Arts Inc., a company that develops, markets, publishes and distributes video games.
+Mr. Coleman also serves as a director and member of the Compensation and Nominating and Governance Committees of Electronic Arts Inc., a company that develops, markets, publishes and distributes video games.
 In addition, Mr. Coleman is a director, and member of the Corporate Governance and Nominating and Environmental Health and Safety Committees of Hess Corporation, an energy company engaged in the exploration and production of crude oil and natural gas.
-Mr. Coleman also served as a director of Avis Budget Group and Aramark Corporation during the last five years.
+Mr. Coleman also served as a director of Santander Consumer USA Holding Inc., Avis Budget Group and Aramark Corporation during the last five years.
 Additionally, Mr. Coleman was previously a municipal finance banker for Kidder, Peabody & Company.
 Prior to joining Kidder, Mr. Coleman served as Commissioner of both the New Jersey Department of Community Affairs and Department of Energy, and Chairman of the Hackensack Meadowlands Development Commission and the New Jersey Housing and Mortgage Finance Agency.
 Mr. Coleman was also the Vice Chairman of the State Commission on Ethical Standards and a member of the Economic Development Authority, Urban Enterprise Zone Authority, Urban Development Authority, State Planning Commission and New Jersey Public Television Commission.
 He has also served as President of the Greater Newark Urban Coalition and worked in a management consulting capacity throughout Africa.

 Partner, Latham & Watkins